 The Problem Alternative Policy Options Our Policy Our Action Plan The Problem: Alternative 1: Our Proposed Policy: Steps we will follow: Advantages: Disadvantages: Current Policy: Alternative 2: Does our policy protect people's rights?
 (Is it Constitutional?)
-Who would be Supporters: Opponents: Disagreements in the Community: Advantages: Disadvantages: Which Agency of Government is involved?
-Sources of information we used:
+Who would be Supporters: Opponents: Advantages:

+Disagreements in the Community: Disadvantages: Which Agency of Government is involved?
+Sources of informat ion we used:

-Oregon High School Civics Standards aligned to Project Citizen
+Oregon High School Civics Standards that align to Community Action Projects